nhcooper123/macro-group-info/HelpR.md

 Often you will come across these on Google searches, but you can also find them by typing `help(package = "packagename")` into the R console (replacing `packagename` with the name of the package you're interested in.
 This will bring up a list of all the functions in the package and near the top a link to user guides and vignettes.
-You may be able to find what you need there, if you've chose the right package.
+You may be able to find what you need there, if you've chosen the right package.
 4. Twitter.
-This is an occasion that Twitter can really help as it's easy to ask "What package/function do I need to do X in R?".
+This is an occasion that Twitter can really help as it's easy to ask "What package/function do I need to do X in R?" in under 140 characters.
+Remember to add **#rstats**
 5. Papers that use the method.
 Many papers these days come with supplemental code, or will at least cite the package they used in the paper.
 If they didn't use R, see if there is an R equivalent (using Google).
+Or try their method instead.

 ### I know the function I need to use but can't work out how to use it!

 1. Google is your friend.
+Try googling "How do I do X in R?".
 2. R help.
 This will probably have already come up via Google, but if not you can type `?functionname` into R (replacing `functionname` with the name of the function you're interested in) and the helpfile will load.
 Some helpfiles are great, some are awful.